How to Master a New Skill Faster and More Efficiently

 https://www.researchgate.net/figure/Fitts-and-Posners-1967-model-of-skill-acquisition-as-a-function-of-the-cognitive_fig3_233446680

-The key is to train the skill using different techniques based on the stage you are at in the skill development process (cognitive, associative, or autonomous).
+The key is to train the skill using different techniques based on your stage in the skill development process (cognitive, associative, or autonomous).
 The diagram above illustrates how each of these stages relates to your level of experience/practice, working memory/attentional demands, and how that affects your ability to perform the skill “automatically.”
-Below I will explain the characteristics of each stage more in-depth, and provide practical advice about what you can do to improve.
+Below, I will explain the characteristics of each stage more in-depth and provide practical advice about what you can do to improve.

 Cognitive Stage - Beginner